 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/Centers for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Water Drinking Hotline (800-426-4791).

-where does my water come from?
+Where does my water come from?

-The water consumed at hatch water supply system is obtained from a groundwater well that draws from the Nutt-Hachette Ground aquifer
+The water consumed at Hatch water supply system is obtained from groundwater well from nutt-hachette ground aquifer

 Source water assessment and its availability